tectonicus/tectonicus/README.md

 ## Logging

 Tectonicus generates a log file that is overwritten each time you run the program.
-By default the log is located in log/tectonicus.log in the current working directory.
+By default, the log is located in log/tectonicus.log in the current working directory.
 To change the log directory and/or append to the logfile instead of overwriting it use the system properties tectonicus.logDir and tectonicus.logAppend respectively:
-`java -Dtectonicus.logDir=newLogDir -Dtectonicus.logAppend=true -jar Tectonicus-2.30.jar`
+`java -Dtectonicus.logDir=newLogDir -Dtectonicus.logAppend=true -jar Tectonicus-2.30.1.jar`
 If appending is enabled, by default the log file will roll over at the start of every month saving previous month's log files for six months or until the total log file size reaches 200MB.

 You can provide your own custom [logback configuration](https://logback.qos.ch/manual/configuration.html):
-`java -Dlogback.configurationFile -jar Tectonicus-2.30.jar`
+`java -Dlogback.configurationFile=logbackConfig.xml -jar Tectonicus-2.30.1.jar`
 Make sure to name your custom config file something other than logback.xml or it will not work.